wp-plugins/woocommerce-globalpay/readme.txt

 === Woocommerce GlobalPay ===
 Contributors: Feyisayo
 Donate Link: http://profiles.wordpress.org/feyisayo/
-Tags: globalpay, payment gateway, zenith bank, ecommerce, e-commerce, commerce, wordpress ecommerce Requires at least: 3.5
+Tags: globalpay, payment gateway, zenith bank, ecommerce, e-commerce, commerce, wordpress ecommerce, woocommerce Requires at least: 3.5
-Tested up to: 3.8.1
+Tested up to: 3.9.1
-Stable tag: 2.1
+Stable tag: 3.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Woocommerce GlobalPay allows payments to be made to a Woocommerce shop via GlobalPay.

 == Description ==
-GlobalPay is a web-based payment gateway that enables merchants with functional websites to accept card payments from customers worldwide.
+GlobalPay is a web-based payment gateway that enables merchants/sellers to accept card payments from customers worldwide.

-With GlobalPay, you website can accept payment via MasterCard, VISA and bank transfers.
+With GlobalPay, your website can accept payments via MasterCard, VISA and bank transfers.
 Get started at https://www.globalpay.com.ng/

-This plugin was tested up till WooCommerce 2.1.2
+This plugin was tested with WooCommerce 2.1.9

 This plugin development was sponsored by the [The Social Bees](http://thesocialbees.com/)